Akhil-Selukar/DSA-Prep/03-Arrays/03.2-Basic operation on 1D array/README.md

 vacant and then add new element at index 0.
 This is also a time-consuming operation as we have to shift all the elements in given array

-In general insertion in an array happens like below.
+In general insertion in an array happens like below. ([Code link](https://github.com/Akhil-Selukar/DSA-Prep/tree/master/03-Arrays/03.2-Basic%20operation%20on%201D%20array/Insertion%20of%20element%20in%201D%20array))

 Main.java
 ```java